rikka0w0/rikkal4d2/README.md

 # Create a non-root user for srcds:
 `useradd -m l4d2`
-Create a bash script (sul4d2.sh) for a quick swiching to that user:
+Swich to that user:
 ```
 cd /home/l4d2
-sudo -u l4d2 bash
+su l4d2
 ```
+Then switch to user "l4d2".

 # Setup SteamCMD and srcds:
 ```